 Roaches and water bugs can both be scary insects to find in your home.
 Although they’re both insects, water bugs and cockroaches behave differently and live in separate habitats.
 They enter homes for different reasons and knowing these reasons can help you prevent them in the future.

 If you’ve seen one of these insects in or around your home, it’s important to correctly identify which bug it is before you can start an effective pest control plan.
-Cockroaches can be a significant pest problem for homes and businesses while an indoor water bug is probably a fluke.
+Cockroaches can be a significant pest problem for homes while an indoor water bug is probably a fluke.
 Learn more about the characteristics of each bug and how to identify them.

 There are many kinds of water bugs found in different parts of the world.
 The giant water bug, Lethocerus americanus, is the largest true bug in the U.S., often exceeding two inches in length and sometimes growing as large as four inches.